 - The landscapes are unique with the cold and the snow: Waterfalls can be partially frozen, the glaciers look even more blue, the black sand agains the snow...

-- It is not as touristy as Summer so you can enjoy the beautiful landscapes in peace - a lot less crowded!
+- It is not as touristy as Summer so you can enjoy the beautiful landscapes in peace.
+The south highlights are still popular (and more and more in the past years) but the North remains very quiet.

 - Since it is not as touristy you can find some good deals